eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

     multiple distinct attestations that were not issued to the same User, are not combined presentations and are out of scope of this Topic.

+Note to version 1.5.0: This Topic refers to a 'proof of association' repeatedly.
+For this concept, see [Topic 9].
+This concept will be further discussed with Member States.
+As a result, the requirements mentioning proof of association may change in a future version of this document.

 *HLRs*

 A.  Functional requirements for ecosystem components